 Software development tools available for a particular operating system help programmers develop applications that emulate the system look and feel.
 A programmer can, of course, opt for an entirely different look and feel for his program, but, in general, it is not a good idea to surprise users.
-An unexpected interface will make it more difficult to learn to use the program.
+An unexpected interface will make it more difficult to learn how to use the program or to get used to its look and feel.
 So most programs use standard GUI components: buttons, pull-down boxes, sliders, checkboxes, radio buttons, and so on.